jk5279/Projects/README.md

 ## Scheduling Projects
 This is a repository for projects related to job scheduling using Heuristics, planning to expand using ML methods for scheduling.

-Using Python as primary language.
+Using Python as the primary language.

 Using Google Colab, Pycharm for code dev.